JamesKehr/Initialize-NetworkLab/GEARS-GW setup.md

 ```

 Add this content to the file.
-- This does not advertise an IPv6 prefix, only the M-bit (Managed flag) to check DHCPv6.
+- This does not advertise an IPv6 prefix, only the M-bit (Managed flag) to use DHCPv6.
 - Adding other config (DNS servers) is not in this example, but can be added by updating the DHCPv6 config.
 - Add one entry per interface.
 - Leave the WAN (eth0) interface off.